tuck1s/sparkypmtatracking/README.md

 2019/07/02 17:26:15 as expected by this application
 ```

 Present some traffic to PMTA.
-The injected message should include a custom header `X-Tracking-Id`.
+The injected message needs to include a custom header `X-Tracking-Id`.
-The above logfile should show entries such as
+The logfile should show entries such as
 ```
 2019/07/02 17:30:04 Loaded 73277140a64645b0adee046cc7250e1f = F8AD9C941B5DBCA6B208 into Redis, from= test@pmta.signalsdemo.trymsys.net RcptTo= test+00073442@not-gmail.com.bouncy-sink.trymsys.net
 2019/07/02 17:30:04 Loaded 2a889abbbea34370b9a85c902eb5b031 = 697C9C941B5D03CFA658 into Redis, from= test@pmta.signalsdemo.trymsys.net RcptTo= test+00179890@not-yahoo.co.uk.bouncy-sink.trymsys.net